byzhi/ABAP-for-humans/README.md

 ## Features

-The objective of this guide is to coverage on important elements of ABAP, providing simple code and simple explanation.
+- Objective of this guide is to coverage on important elements of ABAP
+- Providing simple code and simple explanation

 ## Topics